 Formerly Chief Operating Officer of Christie’s Financial Services, Mr. Plummer was jointly responsible for the structuring and development of an opportunistic art fund.
 The fund, designed as a private equity offering, was the first developed by a major auction house in partnership with a leading investment bank.
 Additionally, Mr. Plummer was responsible for developing art-lending facilities for Christie’s, overseeing global loan underwriting practices, creating specialized art indices, and comprehensive art market sector analysis.

 Prior to Christie’s, Mr. Plummer created one of the earliest U.S. art funds and conducted pioneering research on art as an asset class.
-He remains one of the industry’s leading speakers, and has lectured at New York University, Christie’s Education, Sotheby’s Institute of Art, and The Wharton School.
+He has lectured at New York University, Christie’s Education, Sotheby’s Institute of Art, and The Wharton School.
 Additionally, Mr. Plummer’s observations on the art market are frequently quoted in The New York Times, The Wall Street Journal, The Washington Post, Bloomberg, NPR, Fox Business News, the Financial Times, and The Art Newspaper, among others.

 Previously, Mr. Plummer was the acting Chief Operating Officer of Sotheby’s International Realty and was instrumental in the profitable restructuring critical to the parent company’s highly successful IPO in 1989.
 Having started his career in Sotheby’s Treasury Department, Mr. Plummer oversaw one of the industry’s first significant art loans.